 He registered name is ROL YOUVE GOT NIRV.
 He’s 5 years old (05/15/2019).
 He’s by the American Saddlebred Nutcracker’s Nirvana and out of the Arabian mare Cymply Skarlett.

 You might be thinking, if Ron is so great, why is he for sale?
-He’s not may horse–I am riding him for his owner.
-She is older and needs a horse that is happy with less activity.
+He’s not my horse–I am riding him for his owner.
+She is older, busy, and needs a horse that is happy with less activity.

 Your next question is why do I not want him?
 Well, I already have enough horses!
 Even if I did not, I wouldn’t keep him as an endurance horse.
 Ron has a club foot that I wouldn’t trust to hold up over long distances.
 I might be wrong, and I would encourage you to have a PPE and ask a vet before coming to any conclusions.
 (I believe PPEs are always a good idea anyway.)
 But my non-professional take is that Ron needs to stick to LDs or other work.

 Ron is very polite from the ground.
-He has a good foundation for basic ring work, and has done some dressage but rumor has it he did not love the dressage.
+He has a good foundation for basic ring work, and has done some dressage training but rumor has it he did not love the dressage.
+(I get it… he likes minimal contact and more freedom of movement that sometimes happens with dressage.)

 So what would Ron be happiest doing?